Vitor-OP/SEL0337-VitorOP-CarolineMG/README.md

 - learn how to use Git and GitHub

 ### Camera module
-> very simple code that just access the camera, takes a picuture and record a video.
+> Simple code that just access the camera, takes a picuture and record a video.

 Utilizing the function `PiCamera()` from the library `picamera` its able to define the class `picamera` as `camera`.
 Along that, the methods `start_preview()`, `annotate_text`, `capture()`, and `stop_preview` were utilized to enhance the functionality of the module.